Mountain Bike Protective Gear: Pads, Body Armor, & More

 Let’s face it, mountain biking isn’t the most gentle of sports.
 Regardless of how long you’ve been doing it or what type of mountain biking you enjoy, the risk of getting hurt or injured is there.
 It’s simply par for the course.
-The good news, though, is that there is mountain bike protective gear we can use to minimize harm or even prevent injury from happening should we find ourselves sailing over the handlebars.

-Mountain bike protective gear has come a long way over the past few decades and it’s safe to say that wearing protection (especially a helmet!) has saved countless trips to the ER and even saved lives.
-But what mtb protective gear do you need?
-In this post, I outline the different types of protective gear and give some tips on what you should consider wearing some extra padding.
+Mountain bike safety gear has come a long way over the past few decades and it’s safe to say that wearing protection (especially a helmet!) has saved countless trips to the ER and even saved lives.

 When to wear mountain bike protective Gear